patrick-kiwi/RmtPulseGenerator/README.md

 #### Synchronisation

-Behind the scenes the transmit configuration variable .loop_count=-1 sets an infinite loop.
-Even with synch manager set up, and with a perfectly matching the number of ticks between channels this approach still results in imperfect synchronisation.
-There’s a small phase shift ranging from 50 to 300 ns which is constant with respect to time, but varies from example to example.
+Behind the scenes the transmit configuration variable .loop_count=-1 sets an infinite loop (no cpu overhead).
+However, this approach still results in imperfect synchronisation.
+Specifically, a small phase shift ranging from 50 to 300 ns which is constant with respect to time, but varies from example to example.
+If you need nanosecond perfect synchronisation then you need to lean on the cpu with a single shot approach (.loop_count=0) where transmits and synch manager are contained in the loop part of the code.

 #### Tick Number

-The rmt_symbol_word_t has only 15 bits to encode ticks.
-By default the .resolution_hz is set to 1MHz meaning each tick corresponds to 1 µs.
+Each rmt_symbol_word_t has only 15 bits to encode ticks.
+By default the .resolution_hz is set to 1MHz, meaning that each tick corresponds to 1 µs.
 That tick-width can be changed if you wish.